msawczyn/EFDesigner/README.md

 You can read more about how to use the designer in the [Documentation site](https://msawczyn.github.io/EFDesigner/).

-### Known Issues

-**Visual Studio 2019 v16.2.0 currently breaks the designer** -- you're not able to draw connections between classes, enums, structs and comment blocks.
-[It was reported to Microsoft](https://developercommunity.visualstudio.com/content/problem/660095/dsl-tools-broken-in-1620-preview-4.html), and has since been **fixed as of v16.2.5**, so if you're using a version between 16.2.0 and 16.2.4, you'll want to upgrade to 16.2.5 in order to use not just this extension, but any extension based on the Microsoft Modeling SDK.

 ### Shout out and a big thanks
 <!-- <table border="0" cellspacing="0" cellpadding="0" style="border:none">
 <tr vstyle="center" style="border:none"><td>to</td><td><a href="https://www.jetbrains.com/?from=EFDesigner"><img src="https://msawczyn.github.io/EFDesigner/images/jetbrains-variant-2a.png"></a></td><td>for providing free development tools to support this project.</td></tr>